sunar91/sp-dev-docs/docs/sharepoint-2010-workflow-retirement.md

 ## Timeline

-- Starting August 1st 2020, SharePoint 2010 workflows will be turned off for any newly created tenants.
+- Starting August 1st 2020, SharePoint 2010 workflows will be turned off for any newly-created tenants.

 - Starting November 1st 2020, SharePoint 2010 workflow services will be removed from existing tenants and available for any download.